Harry McNish: Elephant Island and the James Caird

-McNish used the mast of another of the boats, the Stancomb Wills, to strengthen the keel and build up the small 22 foot (6.7 m) long boat, so it would withstand the seas during the 800 mile (1480 km) trip.
+McNish used the mast from the Stancomb Wills, to strengthen the Caird’s keel and build up the small 22 foot (6.7 m) long boat, so it would withstand the seas during the 800 mile (1480 km) trip.
 He caulked it using a mixture of seal blood and flour, and, using wood and nails taken from packing cases and the runners of the sledges, he built a makeshift frame which was then covered with canvas.
 Shackleton was worried the boat "bore a strong likeness to stage scenery", only giving the appearance of sturdiness.
 He later admitted that the crew could not have lived through the voyage without it.

 When launching the boat McNish and John Vincent were thrown from the deck into the sea.
 Although soaked, both were unharmed, and managed to exchange some clothes with the Elephant Island party before the James Caird set off.
 The mood on board was buoyant and McNish recorded in his diary on 24 April 1916:

 The mood did not last though: conditions aboard the small craft during the trip were terrible, with the crew constantly soaked and cold.
 McNish impressed Shackleton with his ability to bear up under the strain (more so than the younger Vincent, who collapsed from exhaustion and cold).
 The six men split into two watches of four hours: three of the men would handle the boat while the other three lay beneath the canvas decking attempting to sleep.
 McNish shared a watch with Shackleton and Crean.
 All the men complained of pains in their legs and, on the fourth day out from Elephant Island, McNish suddenly sat down and removed his boots, revealing his legs and feet were white and puffy with the early signs of trench foot.
 On seeing the state of McNish's feet Shackleton ordered all the men to remove their boots.